Nitrino/transliterate_paperclip/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## License

+TransliteratePaperclip is Copyright © 2013 Polonium Arts.
+It is free software, and may be redistributed under the terms specified in the MIT-LICENSE file.